Food to boost your mood - Serotonin foods

 Shoot for the moon – try to squeeze in at least two portions of spinach and some other leafy greens each day (try broccoli, cabbage or kale) each day.

 Preserve the nutritional goodness of these vegetables, be sure to lightly steam them rather than boiling.
-Serve with a generous squeeze of lemon juice, this enhances iron absorption due to its Vitamin C content.
+Serve with a generous squeeze of lemon juice, this enhances iron absorption due to its Vitamin C content and will help to boost your mood.

 Call into your local CarePlus to speak with your local Pharmacist today